noi-techpark/webcomp-mobility-traffic/README.md

 ### Prerequisites

-Before building/starting the project one will need to add a `.env` file in the root prj dir wit following secrets:
+Before building/starting the project one will need to add a `.env` file in the root prj dir with following secrets:

 ```
 CLIENT_SECRET=???